Xunnamius/black-flag/packages/extensions/README.md

 Easy peasy!

-For another example, consider a "build" command where we want to ensure `‑‑skip‑output‑checks` is `true` whenever `‑‑generate‑types=false`/`‑‑no‑generate‑types` is given since the output checks are only meaningful if type definition files are available:
+For another example, consider a "build" command where we want to ensure `-⁠-⁠skip-⁠output-⁠checks` is `true` whenever `-⁠-⁠generate-⁠types=false`/`-⁠-⁠no-⁠generate-⁠types` is given since the output checks are only meaningful if type definition files are available:

 ```javascript
 /**